tobgu/qocache/README.md

-Go-qcache aims to re-implement some of the behaviour of https://github.com/tobgu/qcache in Go.
+qocache aims to re-implement some of the behaviour of https://github.com/tobgu/qcache in Go.